iggy-rs/iggy-docs/docs/introduction/getting_started.md

 We could make use of more advanced components such as [`ClientProvider`](https://github.com/iggy-rs/iggy/blob/master/sdk/src/client_provider.rs), pass the custom configuration built via console args to choose between the different protocols as all the available clients implement the same [Client](https://github.com/iggy-rs/iggy/blob/master/sdk/src/client.rs) trait and so on.

-If you're eager to find out how to build more advanced (and configurable) applications, check the [samples](/samples/start) section or play with the `examples` which are part of the repository.
+If you're eager to find out how to build more advanced (and configurable) applications, check the Rust [examples](/sdk/rust/examples).
 Nevertheless, let's focus on implementing our producer side :)

 Next, we need to authenticate the user, as all the available actions (except the `ping` and `login`) require the user to be authenticated and have the appropriate permissions e.g. you might be able to send or poll the messages, but you won't be able to create the stream or topic.
 For the sake of simplicity, we will use the default credentials for the root user (username: `iggy`, password: `iggy`), that can do anything and cannot be deleted.
 You can easily create more users and assign the specific permissions to them, however, this is out of scope for this tutorial.